 Sealing a criminal record makes your arrests and convictions invisible to the general public.
 In most cases, a sealed record will not show up on background checks, and is treated as though it doesn’t exist.
 After getting a record sealed, you may honestly mark “No” on an application that asks whether you’ve been convicted of a crime.

-Graham & Graham’s criminal defense lawyers recommend getting your record sealed if you qualify.
+Graham Law’s criminal defense lawyers recommend getting your record sealed if you qualify.
 We can successfully guide you through the process and help remove the barriers and stigma associated with a criminal record.

 What Records Are Eligible to Be Sealed?